 The answer is mercury.
-Even today, trace amounts of mercury exist in dental amalgam.
+Even today, the inorganic form of mercury exist in dental amalgam.
 Many people live with dental amalgam in their mouths, unaware of the silent hazard lurking within them.
-Instead of letting mercury into your body, find a dentist who only uses amalgam-free fillings.
+Instead of letting mercury into your body, find a dentist who only uses mercury-free fillings.

 What is metal-free dentistry?

 Metal-free dentistry is any dental office that minimizes the use of dental amalgam in the placement of fillings.
 Dental offices do this to avoid exposing patients to mercury.

 It’s important to note that metal-free dentistry doesn’t exactly mean a dental office that is completely free of metals.
 In fact, a dentist’s instruments are made out of different kinds of metal.
 Similarly, a small amount of aluminum oxide is included in both porcelain fillings and composite resin fillings.
 And on top of these two examples, the list goes on.
 Thus, for the average person, it’s important to understand that metal-free actually means free from dental amalgam and mercury.
 After all, many metals have found success in the dental world without being unhealthy, like the titanium posts used in dental implants.